 The glyphID value shall be a glyphID found in a BaseGlyphV1Record within the BaseGlyphV1List.
-It may be a virtual glyph ID, greater than or equal to the numGlyph value in the ‘maxp’ table (5.2.6).
+It may be a virtual glyph ID, greater than or equal to the numGlyphs value in the ‘maxp’ table (5.2.6).
 The BaseGlyphV1Record provides an offset to a paint table; that paint table and the graph linked from it are incorporated as a child sub-graph of the PaintColrGlyph table within the current color glyph definition.